Icinga/icinga-powershell-framework/doc/100-General/10-Changelog.md

 * [#476](https://github.com/Icinga/icinga-powershell-framework/pull/476) Fixes exception `You cannot call a method on va null-valued expression` during installation in case no background daemon is configured
 * [#482](https://github.com/Icinga/icinga-powershell-framework/pull/482) Fixes encoding problems with special chars or German umlauts during plugin execution and unescaped whitespace in plugin argument strings like `Icinga for Windows`, which was previously wrongly rended as `Icinga` for example
 * [#489](https://github.com/Icinga/icinga-powershell-framework/issues/489) Fixes error message `This argument does not support the % unit` in case a `BaseValue` is set, but the actual value is `0`
+* [#505](https://github.com/Icinga/icinga-powershell-framework/issues/505) Fixes certificate generation and host registration, in case a custom hostname was set during usage of `Install-Icinga` automation
 * [#529](https://github.com/Icinga/icinga-powershell-framework/pull/529) Fixes package manifest reader for Icinga for Windows components on Windows 2012 R2 and older
 * [#523](https://github.com/Icinga/icinga-powershell-framework/pull/523) Fixes errors on encapsulated PowerShell calls for missing Cmdlets `Write-IcingaConsoleError` and `Optimize-IcingaForWindowsMemory`
 * [#524](https://github.com/Icinga/icinga-powershell-framework/issues/524) Fixes uninstallation process by improving the location handling of PowerShell instances with Icinga IMC or Shell